philemonnwanne/projects/mini-project/readme.md

 #### rendered page
 ![rendered-page-laravel](https://github.com/philemonnwanne/o0o0o/blob/main/mini-project/img/mini-proj.png)

-Note: Run the following commands to test ensure all endpoints are working as they should
+Note: Run the following commands to test that all endpoints are working as they should

 ```
 cd /var/www/altschool/laravel
 php artisan routes:list
 ```

-- This will return a list of all the possible endpoints in the project and you can test them by visiting your domain name/the desired endpoint, or preferably using `postman`
+This will return a list of all the possible endpoints in the project and you can test them by visiting your `domain name/the desired endpoint` or preferably using `postman`

 ### apis/endpoints
 ![rendered-page-laravel](https://github.com/philemonnwanne/o0o0o/blob/main/mini-project/img/endpoints.png)